 Lago (from Italian: lake) Misurina is undoubtedly the most defining feature of this place.
 This tiny town offers the best access to the southern tip and a few classic hikes of the Tre Cime National Park.

-TIP: There’s only a few hotels here, which book out even faster than Cortina, so book well in advance.
+TIP: There are only a few hotels here, which book out even faster than Cortina, so book well in advance.
 Misurina is only 30 minutes drive away from Cortina, so if you don’t find accommodation in Misurina you can still visit this area by staying in Cortina.

 Outdoor activities near Misurina